GoogleChrome/web.dev/src/site/content/en/blog/nfc/index.md

   <figcaption class="w-figcaption">Web NFC user prompt</figcaption>
 </figure>

-Web NFC is only available to top-level frames, secure browsing contexts (HTTPS only), and origins must first request the `"nfc"` [permission] while handling a user gesture (e.g a button click).
+Web NFC is only available to top-level frames and secure browsing contexts (HTTPS only).
+Origins must first request the `"nfc"` [permission] while handling a user gesture (e.g a button click).
 The NDEFReader `scan()` and NDEFWriter `write()` methods trigger a user prompt, if access was not previously granted.